-The amount of financing advanced on each individual loan under our warehouse lines of credit, as determined by agreed-upon advance rates, may be less than the stated advance rate depending, in part, on the market value of the loans securing the financings.
-Each of our warehouse lines of credit allows the bank providing the funds to evaluate the market value of the loans that are serving as collateral for the borrowings or advances being made and to satisfy certain covenants, including providing information and documentation relating to the underlying loans.
-If the bank determines that the value of the collateral has decreased or if other conditions are not satisfied, the bank can require us to provide additional collateral or reduce the amount outstanding with respect to those loans (e.g., initiate a margin call).
-Our inability or unwillingness to satisfy the request could result in the termination of the facilities and possible default under our other warehouse lines of credit.
+The Extension Notice has no effect at this time on the market value of the loans securing the financings.
+Each listing of our warehouse lines Class A common stock, which will continue to trade on The Nasdaq Capital Market under the symbol "BETR."
+We intend to continue to actively monitor the listing of credit allows the bank providing the funds our Class A common stock and, as appropriate, will consider available options to evaluate the market value resolve any deficiencies and regain compliance, including seeking stockholder approval at our annual meeting of the loans stockholders to declare and effect one or more reverse stock splits.
+There can be no assurance that are serving as collateral for the borrowings or advances being made and we will be able to satisfy certain covenants, including providing information and documentation relating maintain compliance with other Nasdaq listing obligations.
+Failure to the underlying loans.
+If the bank determines that the value of the collateral has decreased or if maintain other conditions are not satisfied, the bank can require us to provide additional collateral or reduce the amount outstanding with respect to those loans (e.g., initiate a margin call).
+Our inability or unwillingness to satisfy the request Nasdaq listing requirements could result in the termination of the facilities and possible default under our other warehouse lines of credit.
 In addition, a large unanticipated margin call could have a material adverse effect on our liquidity.